Skip to content

 This pattern scales to any UART consumer component that accepts a uart_id.
 See InfinitESP for a production example: a custom sam_ascii component uses uart_tcp_server directly as its UART to expose an HVAC CLI over the network.

 ESPHome's UART is poll-based.
 Once bytes are read, they're gone.
-You can't have two components reading from the same hardware UART.
-But you can bridge the hardware UART to a uart_tcp_server in fanout mode, then have a uart_tcp_client on the same ESP connect back to that server.
-The tcp_server fans bytes out to all clients, one of which is the local tcp_client.
-The actual UART consumer reads from the tcp_client.
+You can't have two components reading from the same hardware UART. uart_bridge solves this: it reads from the hardware UART, buffers the bytes internally, and fans them out to any number of additional UARTs.
+A UART consumer reads from the bridge itself.

 flowchart TD